pablodecm/phd_thesis/src/106_chapter_6.md

 optimisation in a synthetic mixture problem where the likelihood is known.
 We then compare our results with those obtained by standard classification-based summary statistics.
-All the code needed to reproduce the results presented the results presented here is available in an online repository [@code_repository], extensively using \textsc{TensorFlow}
+All the code needed to reproduce the results presented here is available in an online repository [@code_repository], extensively using \textsc{TensorFlow}
 [@tensorflow2015-whitepaper]
 and \textsc{TensorFlow Probability} [@tran2016edward;@dillon2017tensorflow] software libraries.